ETHLend/Documentation/ETHLendWhitePaper.md

 ![Image](images/logo_300DPI-02.png)

 <p>Principles of the tokens sale.
 ETHLend aims to provide a token sale that is democratic, decentralized, secure and fair.
 This also applies to the vesting model and to the future governance on ETHLend.
 To comply with democracy, anyone can buy LEND on Token Sale period.
 The Token Sale shall be provided in a decentralized manner by using an Ethereum-based Smart Contract, which would provide more security due to the decentralized nature.
 Moreover, all the token purchases will be verified manually before distribution to avoid any misuse.</p>

+## Utility function 1: Zero-fee lending with LEND - Using LEND as the lending currency on the DAPP and the Ethereum network

+By using LEND as the medium of exchange, all loans on the ETHLend platform would be handled in LEND tokens instead of Ethereum.
+The result is that LEND will become ** the main utility ** that is used for lending and borrowing within the Ethereum network.
+This will allow all ETH and ERC20 token holders the ability to unlock billions of dollars’ worth of liquidity.
+ETHLend will do the same with Bitcoin in the near future.
+Ethereum as a medium of exchange is still an alternative option.

+Lending LEND will be zero-fee lending, which creates more demand and use for the LEND token as being the lending cryptocurrency.

+## Utility function 2: 50% discount for fees when LEND is used as a collateral

+When LEND token is pledged as a collateral, the lender and the borrower are excepted from 50% of the application fees compared when other tokens are pledged.

+## Utility function 3: LTV (loan-to-value) Boost to 70% for LEND token

+Borrower can borrow up to 65% of the collateral value.
+However, by pledging LEND, borrower can borrow up to 70% of the collateral value.

+## Utility function 4: Collateral refilling with LEND token

+LEND can be used to defends a collateral call by sending LEND to the loan smart contract.

+## Utility function 5: Preview Feature

+New loan is completely public for funding after 60 minutes when tokens are sent and the state is set to waiting for lender.

+Lenders who purchase the preview feature will see the loans 60 minutes before the loan is broadcasted to the public.

+## Utility function 6: Featured loans

+Loans will be featured on the front page, which can be only paid with LEND.

+## Utility function 7: Late penalty fee reduction

+Generally, 5% of the installment amount is charged as a penalty fee on late penalties.

+2.5% of the late penalty fee will be sent to the lender and 2.5% will be sent to ETHLend.

+When LEND is used as a collateral, the penalty fee is reduced to 2.5%, which sent to the lender fully.

+## Utility function 8: Rewarding active borrowers and lenders

+Allocation: 20% of the collected fees.

+Use: Rewarding active borrowers and lenders.

+Half (50%) is allocated to active borrowers based on volume.

+Half (50%) is allocated to active lenders based on volume.

+Rewards can be claimed 30 days after the Q ends.

+ETHLend reserves the right to make changes to the reward plan to ensure fair distribution of rewards to users.

+## Utility function 9: Rewarding introducers

+Allocation: 5% of the collected fees.

+Use: Rewarding introducers to ETHLend DAPP.

+Details shall be defined when upon launching the program on Q2 2018.

+ETHLend reserves the right to change the allocation based on volume.

+**Utility function 10: Protocol Voting Portal**

+You will be part of the decision making on the protocol level.

+1 LEND token equals 1 vote.

+Protocol Voting Portal will be launched latest on Q1 2019.

+Example of voting is the possibility to vote for new potential additions to the collateral tokens list.

 ## <h2>Utility function 1: LEND token as a discount ticket on fees on ETHLend</h2>